-Illinois Department of Revenue IL-1065 Instructions
+IL-1065 Instructions

-What's new for 2012?
+What's new for 2013?

-- Your mailing address is now required information on Step 1. - Step 6, Figure your income allocable to Illinois, has been modified.
+- Your mailing address is now required information on Step 1. - A new checkbox is available in Step 1 for partnerships to identify themselves as publicly traded partnerships.
+See Specific Instructions for more information. - Instructions have been added for partnerships who are members of unitary groups.
+See the instructions for Illinois Schedule UB, Combined Apportionment for Unitary Business Group, and "What if I am a member of a unitary group?" in the general instructions below for information about your filing requirements. - Step 6, Figure your income allocable to Illinois, has been modified.
 You must indicate whether your base income or loss is derived inside Illinois only, if it is derived both inside and outside Illinois, or entirely outside Illinois.
 See Specific Instructions for more information. - For tax years ending on or after December 31, 2012, and before December 31, 2014, Schedule NLD, Illinois Net Loss Deduction has been redesigned.
-See Schedule NLD for more information. - If you wish to allow us to speak with your preparer about your return, check the box in Step 10, and see Specific Instructions for more information. - Any tax credit scheduled to expire in 2011, 2012, and 2013, as required in the Illinois Income Tax Act, has been extended by adding five years to the named expiration date. - · The New Markets Credit is allowed for gualified investments made between 2008 and 2017 in a community development entity.
-See Schedule 1299-A instructions for more information.

-- For tax years beginning on or after January 1, 2012, a Live Theater Production Tax Credit and a River Edge Historic Preservation Credit are available.
-See Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2012, and on or before December 31, 2016, the Veterans Jobs Credit has been modified to allow a credit for either "gualified veterans" or "gualified unemployed veterans."
+See Schedule NLD for more information. - If you wish to allow us to speak with your preparer about your return, check the box in Step 10, and see Specific Instructions for more information - For tax years ending on or after December 31, 2012, and on or before December 31, 2016, the Veterans Jobs Credit has been modified to allow a credit for either "qualified veterans" or "qualified unemployed veterans."
 See Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2012, a Hospital Credit is available.
-See Schedule 1299-A instructions for more information. - The Enterprise Zone Dividend Subtraction has been modified.
-If you are eligible to take this subtraction, do not include any dividends received or accrued on or after August 7, 2012.
-See Schedule 1299-A instructions for more information.
+See Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2013, Illinois lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are sourced to Illinois. - The Enterprise Zone Dividend Subtraction has been eliminated.
+Do not claim this subtraction on your Form IL-1065.